 In many states, however, evictions are filed in regular courts, which are governed by various rules and procedures under your state’s tenant laws.
 If you are appearing in court for eviction or any other lawsuit, you are held to the same standard as a lawyer.
 In other words, you are responsible for following all procedures, just as if you were a lawyer.

 For example, if you don’t know how to properly submit a document into evidence during the eviction proceedings, then the judge might not allow you to present the document at all, no matter how important it may be to your case.
 In these types of cases, it might be best to hire an eviction lawyer to help.

-As previously stated, landlord have to follow certain rules for evicting you.
-For instance, if a landlord doesn’t properly serve you with notice of the eviction proceedings, then the court shouldn’t evict you.
-If you’re not a lawyer, you might not be aware of these rules, and your landlord may get away with wrongfully evicting you.
-A judge can’t give you legal advice about how to handle an eviction, so you’re totally on your own if you don’t know what to do in court.
+Landlords are required to follow certain rules for evicting tenants.
+For instance, if your landlord doesn’t properly serve you the eviction notice, the court shouldn’t evict you.
+If you’re not a lawyer, you’re likely not aware of these rules, and your landlord may get away with wrongfully evicting you.
+A judge also can’t give you legal advice about how to handle an eviction, so you’re totally on your own if you don’t know what to do in court.